ercanersoy/D-Flat/README.md

 ## History

+Al Stevens, was release first version of D-Flat in 1991.

 Al Stevens was release D-Flat 2.0 in 1995.

 Alexey Frunze was added some changes in 2017 and 2018.